WELCOME TO WORSHIP

 Prayers of Intercession:

-• For those grieving or suffering due to the 4,100 gun violence deaths that happened in the US since the start of the year.
+- For those grieving or suffering due to the 4,950 gun violence deaths that happened in the US in 2025.

 Prayers of Joy and Thanksgiving: